reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ## Train a machine learning model

-Now that you've loaded the data, you can use it to train a machine learning model and predict customer churn.
+Now that you've loaded the data, you can use it to train a machine-learning model and predict customer churn.
 You'll train a model using the Scikit-Learn library and track the model with MLflow.

 1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it: